jeffbass/imagezmq/docs/running-tests.rst

 the instructions above as a guide.
 The programs for Test 3 are::

-    test_3_receive_jpg.py  # run on the Mac to receive & decompress images test_3_send_jpg.py     # ron on each Raspberry Pi to compress & send images
+    test_3_receive_jpg.py  # run on the Mac to receive & decompress images test_3_send_jpg.py     # run on each Raspberry Pi to compress & send images

 As with the previous Test 2 program pair, you will need to edit the "connect_to" address in the sending program to the tcp address of your Mac (or other display